builtbybrayne/packer-skeleton/README.md

 The packer script doesn't build an image that we reuse, but SSHs directly in to the RPi and runs the scripts remotely.

 This process only really needs to be done once per master.
-After that, you can find the prebuilt images in our Dropbox at `App/DevOps/RPi Base Images/smc_rpi_master_*.img.gz`.
-These can be unzipped and written directly to SSDs.
+After that, you should save the image somewhere for future re-use.

 See the [docs on creating a base OS image](/docs/base_os_img.md) for details on how to set up an SSD with an original OS.